openshift-labs/learn-katacoda/intro-openshift/container-internals-lab-3/07-pod-networking.md

 ``oc describe pod rhel-test``{{execute}}

-Output:
+Example Output:

 ``Name:			rhel-test
-Namespace:		lab02-exercise04
+Namespace:		default
 Security Policy:	anyuid
-Node:			node3.ocp1.dc2.crunchtools.com/192.168.122.205``
+Node:			c3845a763c93/172.17.0.11``

-Now, ssh into the node where the pod is running and run the following commands.
+In another terminal, run the following commands - in this lab, it's an all-in-one installation, so the master and node are running on the same host - but, in a live environment, you will need to ssh into the right node.
 Notice that there are actually two docker containers running.
 One represents the pod and helps setup the network namespace, the second container actually runs the bash process.
 They both share the same network namespace.

 ``docker ps | grep rhel-test``{{execute}}

-Output
+Example Output

 ``56948c9d6a92        rhel7/rhel                                       "bash"                   6 minutes ago       Up 6 minutes                            k8s_rhel-test.e4ff8054_rhel-test_lab02-exercise04_0c5a6e56-25a3-11e7-9d46-525400b431c8_b46e2f45
 093e63116819        openshift3/ose-pod:v3.4.1.10                     "/pod"                   6 minutes ago       Up 6 minutes                            k8s_POD.5aa7dc24_rhel-test_lab02-exercise04_0c5a6e56-25a3-11e7-9d46-525400b431c8_39480ba2``